daveklee/calorieclimb.com/README.md

 ## 📄 License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
-This means you are free to share and adapt the work for non-commercial purposes, but you must give appropriate credit and cannot use it commercially.

-For full license details, see [LICENSE](LICENSE) file.
+This project is open source and available under the [MIT License](LICENSE).

 ## ⚠️ Important Disclaimers